harvardinformatics/website/content/maker.md

-Title: MAKER on Odyssey
+Title: MAKER on the FASRC Cluster
 Date: 2019-06-18
 Author: Nathan Weeks
 Category: Software
-Tags: Odyssey, Genome Annotation, MAKER
+Tags: Genome Annotation, MAKER
-Summary: How to run MAKER on Odyssey
+Summary: How to run MAKER on the FASRC Cluster

 ## Introduction

 [MAKER](http://www.yandell-lab.org/software/maker.html) is a popular genome annotation pipeline for both prokaryotic and eukaryotic genomes.
-This guide describes best practices for running MAKER on Odyssey to maximize performance.
+This guide describes best practices for running MAKER on the FASRC cluster to maximize performance.
 For additional MAKER background and examples, see [this tutorial](http://weatherby.genetics.utah.edu/MAKER/wiki/index.php/MAKER_Tutorial_for_WGS_Assembly_and_Annotation_Winter_School_2018).
-Most tutorial examples can be run on an Odyssey compute node in an [interactive job](https://www.rc.fas.harvard.edu/resources/running-jobs/#Interactive_jobs_and_srun), prefixing any MAKER commands with `singularity exec ${MAKER_IMAGE}`.
+Most tutorial examples can be run on an compute node in an [interactive job](https://www.rc.fas.harvard.edu/resources/running-jobs/#Interactive_jobs_and_srun), prefixing any MAKER commands with `singularity exec ${MAKER_IMAGE}`.
 For general MAKER support, see the [maker-devel Google Group](https://groups.google.com/forum/#!forum/maker-devel).

-## MAKER on Odyssey
+## MAKER on the FASRC Cluster

-MAKER is run on Odyssey using a provided [Singularity](https://www.rc.fas.harvard.edu/resources/documentation/software/singularity-on-odyssey/) image.
+MAKER is run on the FASRC cluster using a provided [Singularity](https://www.rc.fas.harvard.edu/resources/documentation/software/singularity-on-odyssey/) image.
 This image was created from the MAKER [Biocontainers](https://biocontainers.pro) image (which in turn was generated from the corresponding [Bioconda package](https://bioconda.github.io/recipes/maker/README.html)), and at the time of this writing contains the latest versions of most bioinformatics software dependencies.

 ## Prerequisites

-These instructions assume the shell variable `MAKER_IMAGE=/n/scratchssdlfs/singularity_images/informatics/maker:2.31.10--pl526_14.sif` is set.
+These instructions assume the shell variable `MAKER_IMAGE=/n/singularity_images/informatics/maker:2.31.10--pl526_14.sif` is set.

 1. Create the empty MAKER [control files](http://weatherby.genetics.utah.edu/MAKER/wiki/index.php/The_MAKER_control_files_explained) via `maker -CTL` (required for maker_exe.ctl to generate pathnames for applications inside the container; existing maker_opts.ctl and maker_bopts.ctl files may be used if desired).
-   Singularity is not available on Odyssey login nodes, however, `srun` may be used to run `maker -CTL` in a Singularity container on compute node and generate the MAKER control files in the current working directory:
+   Singularity is not available on FASRC login nodes, however, `srun` may be used to run `maker -CTL` in a Singularity container on compute node and generate the MAKER control files in the current working directory:
    ```
    srun singularity exec --cleanenv ${MAKER_IMAGE} maker -CTL
    ```

 2. In maker_opts.ctl, set `max_dna_len=999999999` to avoid splitting reference sequence contigs into smaller segments for sequence alignment.
-   This lessens the file metadata load on the parallel file system (scratchlfs or holylfs on Odyssey), which is the main constraint for MAKER scalability on Odyssey.
+   This lessens the file metadata load on the parallel file system (FASRC scratchlfs or holylfs file systems), which is one of the main constraints for MAKER scalability.
    Note that with a test data set, memory usage per process remained below the `--mem-per-cpu=4g` limit suggested in the SLURM job script below, but YMMV.

 3. *(Optional; applicable to eukaryotic genomes only)* Download [RepBase RepeatMasker Edition](https://www.girinst.org/) to use as a supplemental repeat database for [RepeatMasker](http://www.repeatmasker.org/RMDownload.html) (license required == $$).